aryulianto/aryulianto.github.io/_posts/2019-05-31-fr-opensuse-conference-2019-nuremberg-germany.md

   - openSUSE
   - Report
 ---
+The openSUSE Conference is the annual openSUSE community event that brings people from around the world together to meet and collaborate.
+A party here and there provides the time to relax and have fun, making connections on a more personal level.

 **Before Conference**

 After an 18-hour flight from Jakarta, [Mr. Edwin](https://twitter.com/medwinz) and I finally arrived at Nuremberg.
 It is the city of [SUSE&#8217;s](https://www.suse.com/) office.
 We arrived at Nuremberg Airport around 10.00 AM.
 At first, I thought the immigration checking process would be quite intimidating.
 Turned out, I was being too paranoid 😀 The questions asked were standard one, such as what&#8217;s the occasion coming here, where do you stay and for how long.